kendrasmithtechwriting/01-My-Blog-Assignment-2-/README.md

 Casey's, Kum & Go, TH Rogers, Woodshed, and several others have been contacted regarding the listing, but none were able to venture out.

-The store is currently being rented for shelving storage b the local pharmacy, Osborn Drugs.
+The store is currently being rented for shelving storage by the local pharmacy, Osborn Drugs.